Skip to search Skip to content

 Map Thumbnail

-The Map component is designed to display the location of business objects and give a visual indication of the object type (point, polyline or polygon).
+The map pattern is designed to display the location of business objects and give a visual indication of the object type, such as a point, polyline or polygon.
 It can also be used to show points of interest, optimized routing based on business criteria, and other quantitative location-based data.
-Example of the Map view on iPhone (left) and [...]
+Example of the map view on [...]

 Category: UI Components